uma458467/cloud-native-app-labs/lab-instructions/windows-vm.md

 Therefore, also installed is an alternative to the command prompt known as [PowerCmd](http://www.powercmd.com/).

 We recommend using PowerCmd to execute the labs.
 You can launch PowerCmd from the desktop.
-It will open to your `work directory`.
+It will open to your $REPOS_HOME` directory.

 ![PowerCmd Tab](images/initial.png "PowerCmd Tab")